TheNathannator/PlasticBand/Docs/Other/Rock Band Adapters/Xbox One Wireless Legacy Adapter.md

 Length: 2 bytes

-This request is used on guitars to change which auto-calibration sensors are enabled.
+This message is used on guitars to change which auto-calibration sensors are enabled.

 - Byte 0: User index
 - Byte 1: Sensor mode